 This paper studies how corporate ownership impacts firm performance in the fertility industry.
-By 2018, over 20% of fertility clinics (performing over 40% of IVF cycles) were part of a fertility chain backed by private equity or a large global corporation.
-Our results show that affiliated and acquired clinics increase the volume of IVF cycles and transfers by over 22%, whereas only acquired clinics significantly increase the live birth rate.
-The 5.1 percentage points increase observed in acquired clinics represents a statistically and economically meaningful increase of 13.6% in the live birth rate.
+By 2018, 20% of fertility clinics (performing 40% of IVF cycles) were part of a fertility chain backed by private equity or a large global corporation.
+Our results show that both affiliated and acquired clinics increase the volume of IVF cycles and transfers by over 22%, whereas only acquired clinics significantly increase the live birth rate.
+The 5.1 percentage point increase observed after a clinic acquisition represents a statistically and economically meaningful increase of 13.6% in the live birth rate.
 We provide compelling qualitative and quantitative evidence that resource and knowledge transfers driven by corporate ownership are the most likely explanation for the improvement in clinic performance.